xiezhq/ISEScan/README.md

 `python3 isescan.py NC_012624.fna proteome hmm`

 ## Release History
+* 1.7
+  * add one more column in *.raw among the output files of ISEScan, type, which is the type of IS element copy.
 * 1.6
   * Update Readme about the configuration of ISEScan where the paths to clusters.faa.hmm and clusters.single.faa should also be correctly specified in constants.py (Thank Ania Gorska for it).
 * 1.5.4.3